• Home

 Likewise, government deficit spending has increased tremendously.
 Because of the bills associated with being in such debt, the ability to fund other infrastructure improvements, research, and other job-creating opportunities decreases.

 We enter a trap.
 We pay the bills and then we can’t fund more jobs, or we fund more jobs and can’t pay the bills.
-Either way we look at it, we are in a very bad position.
+Either way we look at it, we are in a terrible position.

 Conclusion

-Outsourcing/offshoring, immigration, and foreign imports all negatively effect American jobs and opportunities.
+Outsourcing/offshoring, immigration, and foreign imports all negatively affect American jobs and opportunities.

 They tend to have a negative effect on both low skilled and high skilled native workers in some form.
 Whereas they all have benefits to the ultra-wealthy and top elites in the country.

 It should be an easy conclusion to see why top business and political professionals tend to support and fund research into why immigration is beneficial to the country.
-Because it is beneficial: but only to them, not other natives.
+Because it is beneficial: but only to them, not to other natives.
+It is also beneficial to politicians for further political support, but not to the natives whose vote is diminished in response to massive migrant influxes.

 Outsourcing Effect on American Jobs

-Proposals to curb this tide include: trade tariffs or other restrictions, a ban or limit on a companies ability to outsource/offshore, and a reduction in immigration or enforce of existing immigration laws.
+Proposals to curb this tide include trade tariffs or other restrictions, a ban or limit on a company’s ability to outsource/offshore, and a reduction in immigration or enforcement of existing immigration laws.

-Let’s hope common sense economic proposals can start to retract this tide to a inter-twined globalized economy, where native workers suffer and national security takes a huge hit.
+Let’s hope common sense economic proposals can retract this evolution into an inter-twined globalized economy.

 Kaisar